adambard/learnxinyminutes-docs/solidity.html.markdown

-/* 'contract' has similarities to 'class' in other languages (class variables, inheritance, etc.) */ contract SimpleBank { // CamelCase
+/* 'contract' has similarities to 'class' in other languages (class variables, inheritance, etc.) */ contract SimpleBank { // CapWords
     // Declare state variables outside function, persist through life of contract

     // dictionary that maps addresses to balances